chrismooredev/Rust-CE/README.md

 - Find your 8xp binary in the bin/ folder
     - The 8xp name can be changed at the top of the makefile
 - `make clean` to clean up

+## Release
+A GitHub Actions workflow is included.
+It produces an artifact containing the built 8xp and either the README-calc.md file, or if missing, this README.md file.